 Looks Unfamiliar Movie Double Bill Extra: “A Giant Raymond Burr The Size Of Godzilla”

-Grab some popcorn and take a seat for a Double Bill of monster movie mayhem from the archives!
-First up, we’re off to the video shop with Tim Worthington and Ben Baker for a chat about the tabloid-enraging zombie-strewn world of ‘Video Nasties’, then grab your 3D glasses and head for the Drive-In as Garreth F. Hirons tells us all about the old-skool city-smashing antics of Godzilla and his many bewildering permutations and reboots.
-Along the way we’ll be meeting (and thankfully not hearing) the Japanese Donovan, queuing up behind Phil Cool to rent Zombie Creeping Flesh, and getting thoroughly fed up with all of the endless ‘affair with an octopus’ storylines on EastEnders.
+Grab some popcorn and take a seat for a Looks Unfamiliar Double Bill of Monster Movie Mayhem from the archives!
+First up, we’re off to the video shop with Tim Worthington and Ben Baker for a look back at the tabloid-enraging zombie-strewn world of ‘Video Nasties’.
+Then grab your 3D glasses and head for the Drive-In as Garreth F. Hirons tells us all about the old-skool city-smashing antics of Godzilla and his many bewildering permutations and reboots.
+Along the way we’ll be meeting (and thankfully not hearing) the Japanese Donovan, queuing up behind Phil Cool to rent Zombie Creeping Flesh, and getting thoroughly fed up with all of the endless tedious ‘affair with an octopus’ storylines on EastEnders.

 Looks Unfamiliar is hosted by Podnose.